My Cherie

+Background

 The album marked Easton's reunion with producer Christopher Neil, who worked on her first three albums.
 The songs "Flower in the Rain" and "Dance Away the Blues" were both used in a TV episode of "The Outer Limits" entitled "Falling Star", featuring Easton as a faded rock star.
 "Flower in the Rain" was co-written by Easton and released as a single in France.

 Critical reception

 Billboards review in their issue dated 25 February 1995 stated, "Easton previews her forthcoming album with a swinging ballad that sways with lush, retro-R&B rhythms.
 Easton sounds as good as ever.
 Producer Denny Diante surrounds her with brassy horns and swirling background vocals.
 In all, a solid contender for Top 40, AC and urban level play."